Synthetixio/SIPs/content/sccp/sccp-179.md

 <!--A short (~200 word) description of the variable change proposed.-->

-The `makerNextPrice` and `takerNextPrice` are the fees paid by traders when filled for next price futures orders, they do not affect fees paid by traders when they execute immediately.
+The `makerFeeNextPrice` and `takerFeeNextPrice` are the fees paid by traders when filled for next price futures orders, they do not affect fees paid by traders when they execute immediately.

 ## Motivation